AnarchyNinetyNine/cassandra-ubuntu-installer/README.md

 /opt/cassandra/bin/cassandra -R
 ```

--The -R flag prevents Cassandra from daemonizing, which is more reliable in WSL environments.
+The -R flag prevents Cassandra from daemonizing, which is more reliable in WSL environments.
 - You can open a separate terminal tab and run Cassandra there, leaving it open.
 - Once running, use cqlsh in another terminal to start querying:
 ```bash
 cqlsh
 ```
 ### 🔄 Need to stop Cassandra?
-Just press **Ctrl+C** in the terminal where Cassandra is running.
+Just press `Ctrl+C` in the terminal where Cassandra is running.

 ### 🖥️ If You Are Working with Native Ubuntu
 If you're using a native Ubuntu installation (not WSL), you can manage Cassandra using systemd: